manojgodara/GraphQLPlayFramework/README.md

-# GraphQLPlayFramework
+# GraphQL PlayFramework
-GraphQL implementation in Play framework based web app
+GraphQL implementation in Java using Play framework

 Detailed explaination at below link: